 2. Time is Fleeting on Mother’s Day

-Things move so fast in this world, us mothers need to remember to slow down and enjoy sometimes!
+Things move so fast in this world, we mothers need to remember to slow down and enjoy sometimes!
 Starting this blog has gotten me distracted from my kiddos.
-I have been feeling guilty about not giving them the same amount of attention and may be relying on the screen time more than I would like.
+I have been feeling guilty about not giving them the same amount of attention and maybe relying on the screen time more than I would like.

 I went to have a visit with someone who has been in my tribe since my birth – one of my many amazing Aunties!